 Cyanosis Due to Abnormal Pigments

-Normal hemoglobin has iron in ferrous form.
-In methemoglobinemia, iron is in the ferric form designated as MHb.
-Several substances like nitrate ingestion (well water), sulfonamide or aniline dyes oxidize Hb to MHb, but this is immediately reduced back to Hb by methemoglobin reductase I or diaphorase I.
+Substances like nitrates (well water ingestion), sulfonamide or aniline dyes oxidize Hb to MHb, but this is immediately reduced back to Hb by methemoglobin reductase I or diaphorase I.

-Sulfhemoglobin (SHb) is an abnormal sulphur containing substance which is not normally present but is formed by toxic action of drugs and chemicals like sulphonamides, phenacetin, and acetanilide.
+Sulfhemoglobin (SHb) is an abnormal sulfur-containing a substance which is not normally present in the blood but is formed by the toxic action of drugs and chemicals like sulphonamides, phenacetin, and acetanilide.

 - Only of lower limbs- Patent ductus arteriosus (PDA) with reversal of shunt.

-- Cyanosis of left upper and both lower limbs- PDA with reversal of shunt and pre-ductal coarctation of aorta.
+- Cyanosis of left upper and both lower limbs- PDA with reversal of shunt and pre-ductal coarctation of the aorta.

-Condtions Where Cyanosis Does Not Occur
+Conditions Where Cyanosis Does Not Occur

 - In severe anemia where hemoglobin is less than 5 gm%, even if all the hemoglobin is reduced in the capillaries, it will be less than the critical level of 5 gm% and cyanosis does not occur.